 We’ve designed a retreat that you can adapt to your needs and circumstances.
 You can pray it every day–as much as 30-40 minutes if you have the time, or less if need be.
 The Prayer Adventure is full of scripture readings, meditations, reflections, and prayers that you can use however you wish.
 It follows the general arc of the Spiritual Exercises.
 If you stick with it throughout the Lent-Easter season, you will experience many of the graces of Ignatius’s great retreat.

 I’ll join fellow Loyola Press bloggers Paul Brian Campbell, SJ, and Vinita Hampton Wright in offering weekly reflections on An Ignatian Prayer Adventure.
-We’ll be doing this on our blogs, so you should be sure to subscribe to them: dotMagis, Days of Deepening Friendship, and People for Others.
+We’ll be doing this on our blogs, so you should be sure to subscribe to them: dotMagis (link in sidebar), Days of Deepening Friendship, and People for Others (blog retired).

 I’ll have more to say about the retreat in the coming weeks.